isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 &#9744;  <i><b>C) Issuance of Stay Home Notice (SHN) </b></i>

-A 7-day Stay-Home Notice (SHN) will be sent to the email address provided by the traveller in their [SGAC declaration](https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card).
+A 7-day Stay-Home Notice (SHN) will be sent to the email address provided by the traveller in their <a href="https://www.ica.gov.sg/enter-depart/entry_requirements/sg-arrival-card" target="_blank">SGAC declaration</a>.
 The SHN takes effect immediately on the day of its issuance.

 &#9744; <i><b>D) Transport to Declared Self-Isolation Accommodation</b></i>